moritzWa/free-whisper-flow/README.md

 ## free-whisper-flow

-Free version of: Whisper Flow, Aqua Voice, Willow Voice, SuperWhisper MacWhisper
+Free version of: Whisper Flow, Aqua Voice, Willow Voice, SuperWhisper, MacWhisper

 Type faster by using your voice—for free.
 Press **Cmd+Shift+M**, speak, and get the transcript in your clipboard the moment you stop.
 This tool uses real-time audio streaming for near-instant results.
 It's hackable, with zero vendor lock-in, using free Deepgram credits that last forever.